21. STAY HEALTHY: 100 GLASSES OF RED WINE DAILY OR …RESVERATROL/ PTEROSTILBENE?(health project99+)

 2. Many health claims are not scientifically proven.

-9. Where Do Supplements Rank in Relation to a Longer and Healthier Life?
+7. Where do supplements rank in the path to a Longer and Healthier Life?

 Nutrition, exercise, sleep, stress management, and social life are five key elements.
 These elements, if managed well, contribute to a healthier and longer life.
 Fortunately, expert recommendations across these categories often align.
 However, food and exercise can sometimes lead to debates and differing opinions.